minprog/info/welkom/install/uv/index.md

 - the packages installed in this course’s environment are used
 - you do not accidentally use system-wide (global) Python or packages

-That is the key workflow:
+So that's why you always use the following workflow:

 - go to the course folder
-- stay in the course folder
+- if needed, go to a subfolder that's inside the course folder
 - run commands with `uv run`

 Example pattern: